Financial Aid Information and Policies

 Rehabilitative Services

 State and federal education benefits may be available to assist eligible students with varying degrees of physical disability (paralysis, sight, hearing, etc.).
 Eligibility requirements differ from agency to agency.
-For more information, contact the appropriate agency or the Financial Aid Office.
+For more information, contact the appropriate Federal or State agency.

 Liberty University Scholarships